gunapemmaraju/GettingCleaningData/codebook.md

-GettingCleaningData:
+GettingCleaningData
 ===================

-# Codebook for the output file, tidy.txt
+# Codebook for the output file

 ## About the project
 This Project works on the "Human Activity Recognition Using Smartphones Data Set"